-On 5 September 2014, DF Deutsche Forfait Aktiengesellschaft announced the convening of an extraordinary Annual General Meeting on 14 October 2014 in order to report a loss in the amount of half of the share capital pursuant to Sec.
+An extraordinary Annual General Meeting of DF Deutsche Forfait Aktiengesellschaft was held on 14 October 2014 in order to announce the loss in the amount of half the share capital in accordance with Sec.
 92 (1) of the German Stock Corporation Act (AktG).